-I went to one of those new yogurt stores today.
-They are all the rage now.
-You walk in, get a cup and have 5, 10, 15 different yogurts you can get.
-Some are labeled “fat-free”.
-I find it interesting that the others don’t say “fat added” or “lots of fat in this one” or “really tasty with all
+I went to one of those yogurt shops the other day, you know what I’m talking about, right?
+You walk in, get a cup and select from the 10 or 20 different yogurt flavors.
+Some are labeled “fat-free.”
+I find it interesting that the others don’t say “fat added” or “lots of fat in this one” or “really tasty with all the added fat.”

-Once you’ve filled your cup with one of the fatty yogurts then you have a bunch of different fruit you can put in.
-You have a huge selection of nuts and then the toppings that all could just be labeled “sugar”.
-In the end you end up with three times more yogurt, twice as much sugar as you usually have in a week all for a price you’ll be ashamed to admit you paid at a YOGURT SHOP.
+Once you’ve filled your cup with one of the fatty yogurts, there’s a bunch of different fruit you can put on top along with a huge selection of nuts and copious toppings that all could just be labeled “sugar.”
+In the end, you end up with three times more yogurt and twice as much sugar as you usually have in a week, all for a price you’d be ashamed to admit you paid.

-With Ethernet you need to get an expensive switch involved.
-With serial you can just daisy chain all the devices together.
-Devices with old 8-bit processors and a tiny bit of memory can easily do Modbus serial but you’ll need a more expensive platform to do Ethernet.
+With Ethernet, you need to get an expensive switch involved.
+With serial, you can just daisy chain all the devices together.
+Devices with old 8-bit processors and a tiny bit of memory can easily handle Modbus serial but you’ll need a more expensive platform to do Ethernet.

 What about troubleshooting and configuration?

-It’s true that with serial you have to set the serial baud rate, parity, data bits and paritybut with Ethernet you need to set an IP Address.
-And since DHCP isn’t really used on the factory floor you have to find a way for the user to get an IP Address into the device.
-I will give you that you can much more easily troubleshoot.
+It’s true that with serial you have to set the serial baud rate, parity and data bits, but with Ethernet, you need to set an IP Address.
+And since Dynamic Host Configuration Protocol isn’t really used on the factory floor, you have to find a way for the user to get an IP Address into the device.
+I will give you that it’s much easier to troubleshoot.

-The biggest benefit of Modbus TCP/IP over Modbus RTU is that your not limited to one polling device.
-In Modbus RTU you have one single master device.
+The biggest benefit of Modbus TCP vs. Modbus RTU is that you’re not limited to one polling device.
+In Modbus RTU, you have one single master device.
 Any additional masters would destroy the network communications.
-That’s not a big deal at first, you have a simple machine with a dozen devices and a single controller, all is well.
-But inevitably down the road you’ll need to pass data from one or more of those devices to a new SCADA system, HMI or other control protocol.
-With RTU you either have to replace the controller or alter it’s configuration.
+That’s not a big deal at first: you have a simple machine with a dozen devices and a single controller, so all is well.
+But inevitably down the road, you’ll need to pass data from one or more of those devices to a new SCADA system, HMI or other control protocol.
+With RTU you either have to replace the controller or alter its configuration.
 Any data access needs to be directed through the existing master.
 That means you are likely digging into controller code written decades ago.
-Not as fun as making a Frozen Yogurt Sundae.
-With Modbus TCP/IP multiple client devices can poll end devices.
-The new HMI or SCADA can simply add the devices requested to it’s scan list without altering the current machine network.
+Not as fun as making a frozen yogurt sundae.
+With Modbus TCP/IP, multiple client devices can poll end devices.
+The new HMI or SCADA can simply add the devices requested to its scan list without altering the current machine network.

 What About Speed?